Does hair grow back after falling out from roots?

 Pulling out hair by your root may damage your follicle temporarily, but a new bulb will eventually form, and new hair will grow again through that follicle.
 According to the TLC Foundation for Body-Focused Repetitive Behaviors, it may take a few months or more than a year in some cases.

+It depends.
 “If a follicle has closed, disappeared, scarred, or not generated a new hair in years, then a new hair wouldn’t be able to grow,” Fusco says.
 But if the follicle is still intact, yes, it is possible to regrow the hair—or to improve the health of the existing thinner hairs.

 How come when I pull my hair it falls out?